casey-cl25-sandiego/CL25---San-Diego---BRKOPS-2570-AI-Powered-Automation/README.md

 ## Getting Started

 1. Install [Flutter](https://flutter.dev/docs/get-started/install).
-2. Clone this repository.
+2. Create a flutter project.
+3. Run the pubspec.yaml prompt (top of prompt file) against AI and copy paste the output into the pubspec.yaml file
-3. Run `flutter pub get` to install dependencies.
+4. Run `flutter pub get` to install dependencies.
+5. Create the directory structure under /lib for the dart files included within this repository
+6. Run the rest of the prompt and copy the output into the files
+7. You will need to setup your own secure credential management system in order to authenticate with your own Catalyst Center appliance
-4. Run the app with `flutter run`.
+8. Run the app with `flutter run`.
+9. This prompt and code provided is for demonstration purposes only.
+Do not use this in a production environment.
+By using this code in a production environment, you are accepting responsibility for any potential outcomes.

 ## License

-This project is intended for demonstration and internal use.
+This project is intended for demonstration purposes only and should not be used in a production environment.
 Please see `LICENSE` for details.